-33. Trees
+36. Trees

-The proposal would retain the majority of trees on the site and the property at plot would retain sufficient separation to the trees on the northern boundary of the site.
+The proposal would retain the majority of trees on the site and the property at plot 1 would retain sufficient separation to the trees on the northern boundary of the site.
 The Tree Officer has raised no objections to the proposals subject to conditions relating to the protection of the trees to be retained.

-34. Other matters
+37. Other matters

 Comments have been raised by neighbours with regard to drainage capacity.
-The applicant has indicated that proposed dwellings would be connected to the existing mains sewer network.
+The applicant has indicated that the proposed dwellings would be connected to the existing mains sewer network.
 Neither the District Council Environmental Health Officer nor Anglian Water have raised any objections to the scheme in this regard.
 It is therefore considered that refusal of planning permission on these grounds could not be substantiated.

-35. Conclusion
+38. Conclusion

-It is considered that two detached dwellings can be adequately accommodated on the site and the layout and detailed design of the proposal ensures that the scheme would not harm the character of the conservation area or the residential amenity of neighbouring property.
+It is considered that two detached dwellings can be adequately accommodated on the site and the layout and detailed design of the proposal ensures that the scheme would not harm the character of the conservation area or the residential amenity of neighbouring properties.
 The Highway Authority is satisfied that the proposal would not result in harm to highway safety.

-36. The lack of affordable housing provision, whilst contrary to the requirements of adopted policy, is justified on the basis of the stage of preparation of the emerging

-Local Plan, lack of unresolved objections to draft policy H/9 and thrust of the NPPF which seeks to support the delivery of sustainable development.
+- 39. The lack of affordable housing provision, whilst contrary to the requirements of adopted policy, is justified on the basis of the stage of preparation of the emerging Local Plan, lack of unresolved objections to draft policy H/9 and thrust of the NPPF which seeks to support the delivery of sustainable development. - 40.
+The proposal therefore complies with the provisions of the development plan and national planning policies contained within the NPPF